agco/agco-json-api-profiles/public/profile.md

 ```

-The aggregation syntax may be combined with primary or [linked resource filters](#Linked-Resource-Filters), and is also fully interoperable with JSON API  [inclusion](http://jsonapi.org/format/#fetching-includes) and  [sparse fieldsets](http://jsonapi.org/format/#fetching-sparse-fieldsets) features.
+The aggregation features may be combined with primary or [linked resource filters](#linked-resource-filters), and is also fully interoperable with JSON API  [inclusion](http://jsonapi.org/format/#fetching-includes) and  [sparse fieldsets](http://jsonapi.org/format/#fetching-sparse-fieldsets) features.